SherG/tester1/site/content/post/lower-back-pain.md

 > In many cases, lower back pain can be treated and managed by strengthening the muscles that support the lumbar spine.

-The authors of the study admit that initial causes of low back pain may be related to biomedical issues.
+The authors of the study admit that _initial_ causes of low back pain may be related to biomedical issues.

 However, little evidence exists supporting such a belief for persistent or recurrent low back pain, and instead demonstrates a biopsychosocial and multi-factorial approach.  \
 \
 The study emphasizes our need to formulate our narratives around a biopsychosocial approach and cautions disseminating negative beliefs centered around a “body as machine” discourse.

+If you're dealing with lower back pain and would like more information about strength training feel free to <a href="https://calendly.com/isfny/15min" target="blank">book a phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.